Healthy living Hot weather: risks and preventive measures

 First aid

-People with sunstroke must be moved to a shady, well ventilated spot and placed in position with their head elevated.
+People with sunstroke must be moved to a shady, well-ventilated spot and placed in a position with their head elevated.
 It is important to cool the head, for example with damp, cold towels or compresses covering the whole of the head.
-Drinks containing salt should be administered to people with mild sunstroke.
+For mild sunstroke, it is important to drink plenty of fluids.
 The emergency services should also be called if there are signs of severe sunstroke such as impaired consciousness or a stiff neck.

 Important: Body temperature readings should be taken regularly to rule out heat exhaustion or heatstroke as these can occur simultaneously with sunstroke.